+'''

 https://<master ip>:<NodePort>

+'''

 Table 40.
 Kubernetes Observer load job parameters Parameter Action Details Unique ID Enter a unique name for the job Required Encrypted Kubernetes token The service account token for kubernetes.
 Required.
 Must be encrypted.
 Kubernetes Master IP address Enter the Kubernetes Master IP address.
 Required Kubernetes API port Enter the Kubernetes API port number.
-Required Trust all certificate by bypassing certificate verification Enter true if you want to connect to Kubernetes without certificate Required Exact HTTPS certificate file name Enter the exact name of the SSL/ HTTPS certificate.
-Optional.
-If 'Trust all certificate' is set to false , then this parameter is Required. data_center Specify the name of the data center in which the Kubernetes instance is running.
+Required Trust all certificate by bypassing certificate verification Enter true if you want to connect to Kubernetes without certificate Required

+Table 40.
+Kubernetes Observer load job parameters (continued) Parameter Action Details Exact HTTPS certificate file name If 'Trust all certificate' is set to false, then this parameter is Required.
+On-prem To create and store the certificate, see "Configuring password encryption, authentication certificates and keystores" on page 99 OCP To obtain the authentication certificate using OpenSSL and store them as secrets, see "Defining observer security" on page 99 data_center Specify the name of the data center in which the Kubernetes instance is running.
 Required API query timeout (ms) Specify the Kubernetes REST API query timeout.
 Optional.
 The default is 5000 ms (that is, 5 seconds) Correlate If 'true', enables the Event Analytics correlation on the namespace groups.
 Optional Namespace Specify the Kubernetes namespace.
 Optional.
 If left empty, all namespaces are observed.
 Terminated pods Choose whether terminated pods should be hidden (true or false).
 Optional.
 The default is false.
 Job schedule Specify when the job runs.
 Optional.
 Load jobs only.
 Observer job description Enter additional information to describe the job.
 Optional